Matthew-K310/obsidian/5 - Main Notes/The New Covenant.md

 ## Why is the Old Covenant still relevant?

+^edeccf

 If the Old Covenant Law could not save, what makes it relevant and useful in the modern day?

     "Is the law, therefore, opposed to the promises of God?
 Absolutely not!
 For if a law had been given that could impart life, then righteousness would certainly have com eby the law.
 But Scripture has locked up everything under the control of sin, so that what was promised, being given through faith in Jesus Christ, might be given to those who believe.
     Before the coming of this faith, we were held in custody under the law, locked up until the faith that was to com would be revealed.
 So the law was our guardian until Christ came that we might be justified by faith.
-Now that this faith has come, we are no longer under a guardian.""
+Now that this faith has come, we are no longer under a guardian." - Galatians 3:21-25

 The Old Testament law and covenant is from God, written by Moses, through the work of the Spirit.
 Are we to disagree with God's commands because we think that they're a bit antiquated?